CobzaruGabriel/Unity-Examples/README.md

 All objects have at least the Transform component, which deals with position and orientation of that object.
 Scripts that inherit from *MonoBehaviour* are treated as components and can be attached to game objects.

-**Project View**: displays all the assets in the project, which include art assets and code.
+**Project View**: displays all the files in the project, which include assets like art assets and code.
 The left panel displays a list of directories which when selected displays their contents in the right panel.
 The conents displayed are a mirror of what exists in the filesystem.

+**Console View**: is where messages from programs are displayed.

+**Toolbar**: contains buttons to the left for exploring the scene

 ### Basics